iszczesniak/taw/shape2.md

 > Governments stockpiled the personal protective masks, which [the
 > masks or maybe the governments?] were much appreciated later.

+If we want to praise the governments, we could write:

+> Governments stockpiled the personal protective equipment, which was
+> planned wisely in anticipation of a pandemic.

+A free modifier can help us be more elegant and subtle.
 A free modifier attaches to a clause, letting us talk about the *explicit subject* of that clause.
 The *implied subject* of the free modifier should be the same as the *explicit subject* of the clause the free modifier attaches to.
-Let's give it away:
+Here the explicit and the implicit subjects are the governments:

 > Governments stockpiled the personal protective masks, planning
-> [i.e. governments planned] wisely and anticipating a pandemic.
+> wisely and anticipating a pandemic.

-Instead we could have written:

-> Governments stockpiled the personal protective equipment, which was
-> planned wisely in anticipation of a pandemic.

 A free modifier can both begin and end a sentence, and hence its name: free (as in freedom, unfettered, not as in free beer).
 In the example